firmoholanda/ruby-twitter-bot/readme.md

 on this project i build a bot in ruby, using twitter's api. it was created with the intent of storing the location originated from the found tweet so i could quantize what part of the globe was more active on the search topic. with this bot one can:
 - search for topics;
-- display results wile searching;
+- display results while searching;
 - auto like found tweets;
 - create new tweet informing the bot found it;
 - save to local storage using yml;
 - retrieve from local storage;
-- display top 10 locations from found tweets.
+- display the top 10 locations from found tweets.